appgardenstudios/hyaline-github-app-config/.github/apps/_hyaline/README.md

 - Check the **Subscribe to events > Pull request** option

 ### 5. Install GitHub App
 Go to your organization or personal account settings and install the GitHub app for the repositories you want to use Hyaline with.
-You will need to give it access to at least the `hyaline-github-app-config` repo you forked so that the GitHub app can use the configuration you set up.
+You will need to give it access to at least your `hyaline-github-app-config` repo instance so that the GitHub app can use the configuration you set up.
 Once installed you should see webhook calls being dispatched.

 ## Running Locally
 To run the app locally you will need a working installed GitHub App (follow the instructions above to install).